top of page

 3. Offer the Right Courses

 Solution: Prepare our students for the future.
 Make sure we have enough sections of critical courses needed to transfer to the University of California and California State University systems.
 Close the skills gap between what students can do and what employers need.
 Improve and add courses in technology, healthcare, and critical thinking skills.
-Other community colleges are doing a better job.
-For example, this fall Glendale Community College offers 178 sections in computer related courses.
-PCC offers 58.
-PCC needs to offer more coding, app design, web site design, robotics, 3-D printing, computer languages, algorithms, and cybersecurity.

 4. Control Student Costs

-6. Achieve Excellence
+5. Achieve Excellence

 Solution: Student outcome must be our number one priority.
 Hire and retain the best faculty and staff.
 Have the best, most effective resources for our students and faculty.
 Everything the Board does must be guided by what is best for our students.
 Create and sustain a robust transfer culture.
 Never rest on past success, always look for ways to improve.
-Pasadena City College should be #1 in transfers to UC’s, USC, and top universities nationwide.
-PCC must work with local school districts to make it easy for their advanced students to take courses at PCC.
+Pasadena City College should be #1 in transfers to Cal States, UC’s, USC, and top universities nationwide.
+PCC must work with local school districts to make it easy for their students to take courses at PCC.
 PCC must work with the districts to make a seamless transition from high school to community college.

-7. Promote Listening
+6. Promote Listening

 Problem: Often boards do not understand what is happening on the ground.
 They are too removed from what students, faculty and staff are really experiencing.